seemslegit42/Docu-Haul/README.md

 Open [http://localhost:6000](http://localhost:6000) with your browser to see the result.

-### Environment Variables
+### Environment Setup

+#### Client-Side Firebase Setup (for Auth UI)

-This application uses Firebase for authentication.
-To enable login and other authenticated features, you need to create a `.env` file in the root of the project and add your Firebase project credentials.
+This application uses the Firebase client SDK for authentication features like login and sign-up.

-Create a `.env` file and add the following variables:
+Create a `.env` file in the root of the project and add the following variables:

 ```env
 NEXT_PUBLIC_FIREBASE_API_KEY=your_api_key